 Hampel H, Bennett RL, Buchanan A, et al. A practice guideline from the American College of Medical Genetics and Genomics and the National Society of Genetic Counselors: referral indications for cancer predisposition assessment.
 Genet Med.
 2015;17(1):70-87.
 Reaffirmed with Addendum: Genet Med.
 2019;21(12):2844.

 National Comprehensive Cancer Network.
-NCCN genetic/familial high-risk assessment breast and ovarian, Version 1.2020.
+NCCN Clinical Practice Guidelines in Oncology: genetic/familial high-risk assessment—breast and ovarian.
+Version 1.2020.
 [Accessed: Aug 2020]

 National Comprehensive Cancer Network.
-NCCN clinical practice guidelines in oncology, prostate cancer, version 2.2021.
-[Updated: Feb 2021; Accessed: Apr 2021]
+NCCN Clinical Practice Guidelines in Oncology: Prostate cancer.
+Version 2.2021.
+[Updated: Feb 2021; Accessed: Aug 2021]